 Just make sure they are not expired or damaged.
 Ready?
 Click the “Let’s go!” button.

 If you followed the instructions from Veriff and everything went smoothly, you may see such a pop-up on your desktop’s screen:

 Now, your identity is checked, and the browser will return you to the Concordium Wallet extension.
 Like this:

 Once you click on “Done,” you will be automatically prompted to create an account.

 Your Concordium account will be linked to the identity you just created.
 You can create multiple accounts based on your identity.

 That’s it!
 Once your account has been created, your wallet is good to go.
 This is what the user interface looks like:

 CryptoX Mobile Wallet — Step-by-Step Installation Guide

-Now, before you install the CryptoX wallet, you need to allow your phone to install unknown apps.
-This what you need to do:
+Before you install the CryptoX wallet, you need to allow your phone to install unknown apps.
+This is what you need to do:

 Setting up the wallet